Why should you prefer Management Consulting to Investment Banking?

 * * *

 From my biased point of view, unless you really want to trade your youth and health making some quick money to repay your student loan, management consulting will give you a better work-life balance, well-rounded skill sets, and diversified exit options.
+For me, I prefer Management Consulting to Investment Banking.
 If you’re still unsure whether it fits you, see this video on what a consultant does every day.

 At MCP, we believe consulting is one of the best ways to jump-start your career and everybody can make it to consulting.